-Funds raised from the 2013 Real Estate Industry Hold’em for Life Charity Challenge will support two great causes.
+Funds raised from the 2014 Real Estate Industry Hold’em for Life Charity Challenge will support innovative breast cancer research at

 A collaborative program at Mount Sinai Hospital of integrated research in breast cancer.
 Clinical and laboratory scientists will focus on the interface between key patient related factors (hormones, metabolic factors) and the cancer (genes, growth pathways), with a goal to accelerate the development of new therapies that will be clinically useful, with a particular focus on advanced breast cancer where current therapies often fail.
 The ultimate goal is to enhance the use of a personalized approach that will reduce the risk of metastases developing and lead to more effective treatment of women who develop metastases.

-HOLD’EM FOR LIFE CHAIR IN PROSTATE CANCER REASEARCH
+HOLD’EM FOR LIFE CHAIR IN PROSTATE CANCER RESEARCH

 NEW EQUIPMENT HELPS ACCELERATE CANCER RESEARCH